Advances in Gas Chromatography Mass Spectrometry Systems Revolutionise Routine Analysis

 For robust sample analysis and data management across multiple chromatography platforms, the Thermo Scientific Chromeleon XTR laboratory management software is equipped to manage every aspect of sample analysis – from sample login to testing and final reporting – to facilitate adherence to internal standard operating procedures and regulatory compliance with a full audit trail.
 Chromeleon XTR can also be used with multi-vendor chromatography systems to remotely manage staff-equipment interaction, supporting compliance while maintaining good laboratory practices for life science applications.

-Please click here for further information on the Thermo Scientific TSQ 9000 triple quadrupole GC-MS/MS system and Thermo Scientific ISQ 7000 single quadrupole GC-MS system.
+For more information on the Thermo Scientific TSQ 9000 triple quadrupole GC-MS/MS system and Thermo Scientific ISQ 7000 single quadrupole GC-MS system please click here.

 Do you like or dislike what you have read?
 Why not post a comment to tell others / the manufacturer and our Editor what you think.
 To leave comments please complete the form below.
 Providing the content is approved, your comment will be on screen in less than 24 hours.
 Leaving comments on product information and articles can assist with future editorial and article content.
 Post questions, thoughts or simply whether you like the content.